- stimulate body & mind through flow & precision

 Dynamic vinyasa classes are demanding and will open the student with expertly crafted sequencing of postures.
 The classes while challenging will still be controlled, making them accessible to most students who would like to make changes quickly.

-The Dynamic classes are suitable if you are fit and free of injury.
-They will take the student to their limit, stretching the body and mind within a safe environment.
-The teachers of this type of class are experts in their field, and know how to take a student safely up to their edge, never beyond.
+The Dynamic classes are suitable if you are fit and free of injury, and will take the student to their limit, stretching the body and mind within a safe environment.
+The teachers of this type of class are experts in their field and know how to take a student safely up to their edge, never beyond.

 The Sanskrit word vinyasa can be broken down into two separate words.
 Vi, which means in a special way and nyasa which means to place.
 Therefore, vinyasa means to place in a special way.
 This sums up these classes perfectly, they are a special way of practising, and thus are a very powerful engine for change.